Just what is lexomics?

 How do I cite use of the Lexomics tools?

-The Lexomics tools are Open Source Software [GPLv3].
+The Lexomics tools are Open Source Software [MIT License].
 For research use, please remember to cite Lexomics:

 Have any unanswered questions?